scottyschup/ruby-curriculum/oo-design/designing-a-program.md

 ## Play Loops

-  * Games usually advance in turns until some "gave over" condition is met
+  * Games usually advance in turns until some "game over" condition is met
   * `play` method should contain main game loop
   * Loop should contain logic for each game "round"